GluuFederation/docs-ce-prod/docs/source/installation-guide/install-debian.md

     The below instructions are intended for single server Gluu deployments.
 If you intend to cluster your Gluu Server to achieve fail-over and high availability, please refer to the [cluster documentation](./cluster.md)

 ## Prerequisites

-Make sure the target server or VM meets **all minimum requirements** as specified in the [VM Preparation Guide](../installation-guide/index.md).
+- Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).

-There are a few system specific notes to follow:

-- **Debian**: make sure the `apt-transport-https` package is already installed on the target system before the `gluu-repo.list` is added.
+- Make sure the `apt-transport-https` Debian package is already installed on the target system before the `gluu-repo.list` is added.
 Otherwise the installation might be hindered.

-- **Linux containers (e.g. Docker)**: This guide does not support installation via Linux containers.
-See [Gluu Server Docker Edition (DE)](https://gluu.org/docs/de) documentation for detailed instructions.

 ## Instructions

 ### Install the package